 Want to live with other students who share your academic interests?
 When you join one of our First-Year Interest Communities, you’ll live together on the same residence hall floors with like-minded students, and attend programs and events specifically designed around your interests.
 Every FYI community also has a live-in academic assistant for additional tutoring and academic support.
 All FYI floors are located in the Ellicott Complex except the FYI Architecture area which is located in the South Campus Halls.

 The Daniel Acker Scholars Program is an individualized program that provides additional resources for academically talented students who are traditionally underrepresented in higher education, including students with financial need, first-generation college students and underrepresented minority students (African-American, Latina/Latino American and Native American).
 This community also has live-in academic assistants for additional tutoring and academic support.
-First-year students who are accepted into the program live together in the same area of Governors Complex along with academic assistants, who provide additional support.
+First-year students who are accepted into the program live together in the same area along with academic assistants, who provide additional support.

 The Educational Opportunity Program (EOP) provides an avenue for admission and means of support for talented students who have not reached their full academic potential due to barriers in their educational, economic or personal background.
 Applicants to the program, which is regarded as one of the most successful programs of its type in the nation, must be New York State residents who qualify under EOP financial eligibility guidelines.
 This community also has live-in academic assistants for additional tutoring and academic support.
-First-year students who are accepted into the program live together in the same area of Governors Complex.
+First-year students who are accepted into the program live together in the same area.

 Global 360 offers U.S. and international students a supportive space to explore and celebrate issues of intercultural and international interest.
 In this community, students will explore cultures different from their own, attend fun cultural events and connect with students and faculty from across the world to become more globally minded citizens.
 Applicants are welcomed from any major, nationality, or background.
 Students in this community live together in the Governors Complex.